MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`serviceConnectionName`** - **Cluster Service Connection**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select an Azure Service Fabric service connection to be used to connect to the cluster.
+Selects an Azure Service Fabric service connection to be used to connect to the cluster.
 The settings defined in this referenced service connection will override those defined in the publish profile.
-Choose 'Manage' to register a new service connection.
+Choose `Manage` to register a new service connection.

+To connect to the cluster, the service fabric task uses the machine cert store to store the information about the certificate.
+If two releases run together on one machine using the same certificate, they will start properly.
+However, if one of the tasks is complete, then the certificate from the machine cert store will be cleaned up, which affects the second release.
 <!-- :::editable-content-end::: -->
 <br>